Community Engagement Specialist Job Description

 - Ability to work flexible hours to meet the needs of Person served and employers.

-- Experience implementation and adapting teaching methods based on the Person’s learning style.
+- Experience with implementation and adapting teaching methods based on the Person’s learning style.

 - Trained in cultural diversity, facilitation and experienced in public speaking.

-- Social Role Valorization background and an understanding of addressing needs that are typically seen as barriers to community participation.
+- An understanding of addressing needs that are typically seen as barriers to community participation.